Long run probability of default (LRPD) estimation via truncated normal assumptions

 However in the Australian context, most (if not all) banks and financial institutions don't have data from the severe recession (we had to have) from the early 90's.
 Therefore we can't simply take a straight average as that might be a biased estimate.

 In this blog post, we discuss one way to overcome the bias, which is to assume that comes from a truncated normal.
-Basically we assumed a proportion of the 's that can lead to high PDs are not available to be sampled.
+Basically, we assume a proportion of the 's that can lead to high PDs are not available to be sampled.
 Below is a plot of the pdf of a truncated normal distribution.

 If we assume that is from a truncated normal then there is a need to estimate the truncation points.
 One can use MLE to estimate the truncation points.
 To do that we write the likelihood, , for observing the data, as below